Swine flu, What is Swine Flu?

 How can we prevent it from spreading?

-there are 3 steps to prevent the spread, first to prevent it in pigs, prevent transmission from pigs to humans and recantation of its spread among humans. at first step, we can prevent flu in pigs by giving vaccination to pigs, at second stage where it transferred from pig to human, this can only happen at swine farms or veterinary facilities, so people who work in such areas should be mask and gloves as well protect themselves by vaccination. and at the third level, swine flu spread between humans when infected people cough or sneeze, then other people breathe in the virus or touch something with the virus on it and their own face. so, avoid touching eyes, nose or mouth when you are in a public place. at individual level washing hands frequently is the great shield against any viral infection—you can even use hand sanitizers.
+there are 3 steps to prevent the spread, first to prevent it in pigs, prevent transmission from pigs to humans, and recantation of its spread among humans. at the first step, we can prevent flu in pigs by giving vaccination to pigs, at second stage where it transferred from pig to human, this can only happen at swine farms or veterinary facilities, so people who work in such areas should be mask and gloves as well protect themselves by vaccination. and at the third level, swine flu spread between humans when infected people cough or sneeze, then other people breathe in the virus or touch something with the virus on it and their own face. so, avoid touching eyes, nose, or mouth when you are in a public place. at individual level washing hands frequently is the great shield against any viral infection—you can even use hand sanitizers.